Pretty-SFOS/opal-about/README.md

 ```

 Advanced features are just as easy to use and extensive documentation is
-available through QtCreator.
+available through QtCreator (Sailfish SDK).

-### Note on Qmllive
+### Note on QmlLive

-`Opal.About` does not yet work properly with Qmllive.
+`Opal.About` does not yet work properly with QmlLive.

 ## How to use